lamba-simran/Personalization-Theory-Recommender-Systems-Project/part2/README.md

 We decided to build, explore and compare two recommendation models: Locality Sensitive Hashing (LSH), from scratch using python, and ALS Matrix Factorization in Pyspark.

+## Alternating Least Squares (ALS) Matrix Factorization method

+ALS works by trying to find the optimal representation of a user and a product matrix – which when combined, should accurately represent the original dataset.
+The genius part of ALS is that it alternates between finding the optimal values for the user matrix and the product matrix.

+The implementation of ALS in spark.mllib has the following parameters:
+•	numBlocks is the number of blocks used to parallelize computation (set to -1 to auto-configure).
+•	rank is the number of latent factors in the model.
+•	iterations is the number of iterations of ALS to run.
+ALS typically converges to a reasonable solution in 20 iterations or less.
+•	lambda specifies the regularization parameter in ALS.
+•	implicitPrefs specifies whether to use the explicit feedback ALS variant or one adapted for implicit feedback data.
+•	alpha is a parameter applicable to the implicit feedback variant of ALS that governs the baseline confidence in preference observations.